Elering/estfeed-datahub-docs/eng/12-metering-data.md

 ![Filling in the template](../images/opp-ui/metering-data/metering-data-template2.png)

 To import metering data "Import" button needs to be clicked on the "Metering data" page.
 After that it is possible to add the metering data file.
+Guide how to fill the Excel file can be found here: [Transmitting metering data via Excel](#transmitting-metering-data-via-excel).

 ![Metering data import](../images/opp-ui/metering-data/metering-data-import.png)